An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Empirical Results

 Furthermore, we checked whether the uncertainty provided by BGM can offer additional information.
 We showcased different missing patterns in the testing images and visualized the uncertainty for the missed pixels.
 The uncertainty of imputed images demonstrated some interesting patterns (Figure~\ref{fig:img_uncertainty}b-f).
 In general, pixels closer to the image boundary have relatively smaller uncertainty, which is consistent with the fact that near-boundary pixels are more likely to be the ``black'' background.

 These results demonstrate that BGM learns a realistic conditional distribution over observed image pixels and can act as a powerful plug-in data imputer.
-Moreover, BGM offers the full posterior distribution for the missing data imputations, providing much richer information compared to traditional data imputation methods and more flexibility for the missing patterns.
+Moreover, BGM offers the full posterior distribution for missing data imputations, providing much richer information and more flexibility for the missing patterns compared to traditional data imputers.